Frequently Asked Questions About the New Illinois LSW Testing Law

 To learn more about why this change was necessary, click here.

 Is this law in effect yet?
-No, the effective date will not begin until January 1, 2022.
+Yes, the effective date began until January 1, 2022.

 When should I apply?
 Assuming you are not planning on taking the ASWB exam between now and December 31, 2021, you should apply on January 1, 2022.
 We anticipate that the Illinois Department of Financial & Professional Regulation (IDFPR) will eventually create a new form; however, we have been informed that you may use the existing application and can skip the areas about the exam.